-The Aberystwyth University Students' Union, for the period ended 30 June 2022, was an unincorporated association and is governed by the Union's constitution dated 26th June 2012.
+The Aberystwyth University Students' Union, for the period ended 30 June 2024, was an unincorporated association and is governed by the Union's constitution dated 26th June 2012.
+The company's shareholding, which is held in trust for the Union, is registered to the President.
+The trading company is a registered company with Companies House.
 The Union applied for and continue to hold charitable status since January 2013 under the name Aberystwyth University Students' Union (AUSU).

-There is no requirement for the accounts under review in this report to be audited.
-However, it is the Union's choosing, for the benefit of its members, to have its accounts audited and to prepare annual financial statements which are in accordance with the Union's constitution.
+There is no requirement for the consolidated accounts under review in this report to be audited.
+However, it is the Union's choosing, for the benefit of its members, to have its accounts audited and to prepare annual consolidated financial statements which are in accordance with the Union's constitution.
 The Aberystwyth University Students' Union vision statement is "We believe Aber students should have an epic student journey.
 They should be happy, healthy and empowered, with lasting friendships and promising futures."
 Its mission statement is; 'We want Aber students to love student life and be ready for anything.'